How to Treat Balanitis

 Although during treatment it is not necessary to avoid sexual intercourse this can cause further irritation and swelling in the affected area.
 The infection is rarely transmitted during sex, but if it occurs both should be treated simultaneously.
 That is why we recommend the use of condoms in this period, provided they are not the cause of the balanitis.
 When using condoms only use ones intended for sensitive skin.

-These may be prescribed to help reduce inflammation, with corticosteroid creams rapid improvement is obtained, although the possibility exists that may worsen certain kinds of infections.
+These may be prescribed to help reduce inflammation, with corticosteroid creams rapid improvement is obtained.
+Although, the possibility exists that it may worsen certain kinds of infections.
 This medication should not be used without a doctor's prescription.
+This is because steroid creams can have terrible adverse effects, including hypertension, gastro-intestinal problems and a malignant effect on your mental health.

 If you want to read similar articles to How to Treat Balanitis, we recommend you visit our Diseases & secondary effects category.